 Boundless varieties of coleus are available.
 Foliage colors include red, maroon, brown, cream, yellow, orange and green in dramatic combinations and designs.
 Leaf edges may be scalloped or ruffled and have a contrasting color.

 Pinch your plant.
 Coleus plants can get leggy.
-Pinch growing tips often to encourage them to branch out and stay bushy and full.
-Also pinch off flower spikes as soon as you notice them because they will detract from the beautiful foliage.
+Pinch growing tips early and often to encourage them to branch out and stay bushy and full.

 Origin: Southeast Asia

 Height: Up to 2 ft (60 cm)

 Light: Bright indirect light.
 Some direct sun is okay, except intense summer sun which will scorch the leaves.
 Too little light dulls leaf colors and may cause leaves to drop.
 Don't have a sunny spot?
 Coleus plants respond beautifully to artificial light.
 Set plants 6 to 12 inches (15 to 30 cm) below light fixtures for about 12 to 16 hours a day.
 Turn lights off at night to give them at least 8 hours of darkness.
 (Coleus plants need a good 8 hours of rest, too.)